ferrous-systems/embedded-trainings-2020/advanced/README.md

 In this workshop we'll build a toy USB device application that gets enumerated by the host.

-The embedded application will run in a fully event driven fashion: only doing work when the host asks it to.
+The embedded application will run in a fully event driven fashion: only doing work when the host asks for it.

+## The nRF52840

+Some details about the nRF52840 microcontroller that are relevant to this workshop.

+- single core ARM Cortex-M4 processor clocked at 64 MHz
+- 1 MB of Flash (at address `0x0000_0000`)
+- 256 KB of RAM (at address `0x2000_0000`)
+- IEEE 802.15.4 and BLE (Bluetooth Low Energy) compatible radio
+- USB controller (device function)

+## The nRF52840 Development Kit

+The development board we'll use has two USB ports: J2 and J3 -- you can find a description of the board in the top-level README of this repository -- and an on-board J-Link programmer / debugger.
+USB port J2 is the J-Link's USB port.
+USB port J3 is the nRF52840's USB port.

 ## Code organization